rhilconsultants/HELM-ArgoCD-Lab/Lab1/Lab1_Part_2.md

     app: <userName>-hello-world
 ```

-#### 4. open the route.yaml file in VScode and create a route menifast, Dont forget to edit with your UseName
+#### 4. open the route.yaml file in VScode and create a route menifast, Dont forget to edit with your UserName

 ```YAML
 kind: Route